OCahungo/databricks_apparel_streaming/ProjectPlan.md

     - _Business logic:_ Use comments to clarify the source and business role of the table.
   - [ ] Add `ingest_timestamp` and `source_file_path` columns.
     - _Business logic:_ Track when and where customer data was ingested for compliance and troubleshooting.
-  - [ ] Cast all columns to their specified types (use <a href="SynteticDataGenerator.md">SynteticDataGenerator.md</a> for information about available columns.)
+  - [ ] Cast all columns to their specified types (use <a href="SynteticDataGenerator.md">SynteticDataGenerator.md</a> for information about available columns).
     - _Business logic:_ Proper types help with downstream joins and analytics.
 For example, casting `age` to integer allows for age-based segmentation.
   - [ ] **Set Failure Condition:** The pipeline must fail if `customer_id` is `NULL`.
     - _Business logic:_ Customer ID is the primary key for all customer analytics.
 Missing IDs break referential integrity.